 Bio

-In April 2020, she launched the newsletter Coronavirus News for Black Folks, which has been spotlighted by WIRED Magazine, Nieman Journalism Lab, CBS News, and The Root, among others.
-She was also recognized alongside Dr. Antohony Fauci, Al Gore, Ava DuVernay, and Swizz Beatz on WIRED25, an annual list highlighting people who are making the world a better place.
+In April 2020, she launched the newsletter Coronavirus News for Black Folks for her friends and family, knowing the then-emerging pandemic would disproportionately impact Black communities.
+The newsletter took off through word-of-mouth and, within a few weeks, was spotlighted by Wired Magazine, Nieman Journalism Lab, CBS News, and The Root, among other outlets.
+For her work on interrogating racial inequities throughout the pandemic and Black Lives Matter uprising, she was recognized alongside Dr. Antohony Fauci, Al Gore, Ava DuVernay, and Swizz Beatz on WIRED25, an annual list highlighting people who are making the world a better place.
+In 2023, Patrice pivoted the newsletter’s focus and name, rebranding as The Wakeful to share the latest news about Black girls and women worldwide.

-Patrice has a bachelor's degree in English and Black Studies from Amherst College (cum laude, a master's degree in journalism from NYU, and lives in both Los Angeles and Brooklyn.
+Patrice has a bachelor's degree with honors in English and Black Studies from Amherst College, a master's degree in journalism from NYU, where she received the Maria Bartiromo fellowship.
+She lives in both Los Angeles and Brooklyn.

 preferred pronouns: she/her